 Reduce Your Fraud Risk

 Businesses, from large corporations to small “Mom and Pop” stores, are targets for a variety of illegal schemes.
-Here are some tips and suggestions to help you better protect your identity, accounts, and online activities.
+Learn more about tips and suggestions to help you better protect against fraud.

 Additional Security Resources

 The official site of the Federal Trade Commission (FTC) features information that can help you avoid identity theft and inform you of what to do if your identity is stolen.
 Select the Consumer Protection tab to access the most relevant materials.

 This site from the FTC provides practical tips that help you guard against Internet fraud, secure your computer and protect your personal information.